-Rituximab is used alone or with other medications to treat certain types of non-Hodgkin's lymphoma (NHL; a type of cancer that begins in a type of white blood cells that normally fights infection) and chronic lymphocytic leukemia (CLL; a type of cancer that begins in the white blood cells).
-Rituximab is also used with another medication to treat the symptoms of rheumatoid arthritis (RA; a condition in which the body attacks its own joints, causing pain, swelling, and loss of function) in people who have already been treated with a certain type of medication called a tumor necrosis factor (TNF) inhibitor.
-Rituximab is also used with other medications to treat granulomatosis with polyangiitis (Wegener's Granulomatosis) and microscopic polyangiitis which are conditions in which the body attacks its own veins and other blood vessels, which causes damage to organs, such as the heart and lungs.
+Rituximab injection (Rituxan) and rituximab and hyaluronidase human injection (Rituxin Hycela) are used alone or with other medications to treat certain types of non-Hodgkin's lymphoma (NHL; a type of cancer that begins in a type of white blood cells that normally fights infection) and chronic lymphocytic leukemia (CLL; a type of cancer that begins in the white blood cells).
+Rituximab injection is also used with another medication to treat the symptoms of rheumatoid arthritis (RA; a condition in which the body attacks its own joints, causing pain, swelling, and loss of function) in people who have already been treated with a certain type of medication called a tumor necrosis factor (TNF) inhibitor.
+Rituximab injection is also used with other medications to treat granulomatosis with polyangiitis (Wegener's Granulomatosis) and microscopic polyangiitis which are conditions in which the body attacks its own veins and other blood vessels, which causes damage to organs, such as the heart and lungs.
 Rituximab is in a class of medications called monoclonal antibodies.
 It treats NHL and CLL by killing cancer cells.
 It treats rheumatoid arthritis, granulomatosis with polyangiitis, and microscopic polyangiitis by blocking the activity of the part of the immune system that may damage the joints, veins, and other blood vessels.

 How should this medicine be used?

-Rituximab comes as a solution (liquid) to be injected into a vein.
+Rituximab injection comes as a solution (liquid) to be injected into a vein.
+Rituximab and hyaluronidase human injection comes as a solution (liquid) to be injected under the skin, in the stomach area.
 Rituximab is administered by a doctor or nurse in a medical office or infusion center.
 Your dosing schedule will depend on the condition that you have, the other medications you are using, and how well your body responds to treatment.

-Rituximab must be given slowly.
-It may take several hours or longer to receive your first dose of rituximab, so you should plan to spend most of the day at the medical office or infusion center.
-After the first dose, you may receive your medication more quickly, depending on how you respond to treatment.
+Rituximab injection must be given slowly into a vein.
+It may take several hours or longer to receive your first dose of rituximab injection, so you should plan to spend most of the day at the medical office or infusion center.
+You must receive your first dose as rituximab injection into a vein.
+After the first dose, you may receive rituximab injection more quickly or your doctor may want you to receive rituximab and hyaluronidase human injection under the skin, depending on how you respond to treatment.

 You may experience symptoms such as fever, shaking chills, tiredness, headache, or nausea while you are receiving a dose of rituximab, especially the first dose.
 Tell your doctor or other healthcare provider if you experience these symptoms while you are receiving your medication.
 Your doctor may prescribe other medications to help prevent or relieve these symptoms.
 Your doctor will tell you to take these medications before you receive each dose of rituximab.